Ready for C1 p 34. Technology and the Brain. Mediation. Word Formation

 (RELY) (15)_________________ (LAND) during emergencies will likely leave modern viewers feeling grateful for their smartphones.

 It's difficult to suggest ways the (16)______________ (CREATE) could have improved Stranger Things as a (17)_________________ (VIEW) experience.
-The concept of the small-town cop trying to get to the bottom of a mystery with no support from his department is (18)______________ (HARD) original, but makes sense given he is facing a supernatural enemy.
+The show is (18)____________ (GENUINENESS) creepy, and the acting of the young cast is absolutely superb.
+The concept of the small-town cop trying to get to the bottom of a mystery with no support from his department is (19)______________ (HARD) original, but makes sense given he is facing a supernatural enemy.

-The series excels in (19)______________ (BLEND) horror, complex emotions, and (20)_______________ (NOSTALGIC) into a (21)______________ (COMPEL) package.
-If you're looking for a show that will (22)_______________ (THOROUGH) entertain and terrify you in equal measure, this is an (23)_____________ (MISS) choice
+The series excels in (20)______________ (BLEND) horror, complex emotions, and (21)_______________ (NOSTALGIC) into a (22)______________ (COMPEL) package.
+If you're looking for a show that will (23)_______________ (THOROUGH) entertain and terrify you in equal measure, this is an (24)_____________ (MISS) choice

 KEY